AGS slavery and human trafficking statement

 The audit documents delve deeper into a business’s ethical behaviour, duty of care to employees, and the policies they have in place to satisfy procurement that the modern slavery risk is satisfactorily managed by the supplier.
 AGS also provide feedback and actions to mitigate any potential risks.

-Our AGS Sustainable and Ethical Procurement Policy reflects our commitment to acting ethically and with integrity in all our business relationships, and to implementing and enforcing effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our business or supply chain.
+Our AGS Sustainable and Ethical Procurement Policy reflects our commitment to acting ethically and with integrity in all our business relationships, and to implement and enforce effective systems and controls to ensure slavery and human trafficking is not taking place anywhere within our business or supply chain.

 The AGS Group is committed to persistently monitoring and tackling modern slavery and human trafficking.
-We continually review our supply chain, and will focus on continuous improvement and the delivery of effective strategies to meet our commitment of compliance with the Modern Slavery Act 2015.
+We continually review our supply chain and will focus on continuous improvement and the delivery of effective strategies to meet our commitment of compliance with the Modern Slavery Act 2015.
+AGS Group is partnering with the slave free alliance to further ensure that modern slavery is eradicated from our supply chain.